glowkeeper/P3D/docs/vectors.md

 ![Vector Operations](./images/vectorOperations.png)

 Applications of those operations may be useful as they can help determine how objects move or behave in a 3D space.
-For example, dot products are useful because, for any two vectors, 𝐴 and 𝐵, the operation will return a scalar, whereby, if the number is greater than zero, both vectors are in the same direction.
+For example, suppose you have 𝐴 and 𝐵 (where 𝐴 and 𝐵 are the motions of the player and the enemy, respectively), and you want player 𝐵 to move away from the enemy 𝐴. Then 𝐵 = 𝐵 - 𝐴 will do the trick.
+Dot products are useful because, for any two vectors, 𝐴 and 𝐵, the operation will return a scalar, whereby, if the number is greater than zero, both vectors are in the same direction.
 However, if the number is less than zero, both vectors are in opposite directions.
 And if the number is zero, the vectors are perpendicular.
 So, dot products between two vectors ,ight help you ascertain if any two entities are looking towards the same side, opposite sides, or just looking 90 degrees away from each other.